BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 ### TPS No Wasted COMs

+*(Included as an optional selection in TPS UCP 2.2 - no need to use this one separately if you're already using TPS UCP 2.2!)*

 This mod changes the Class Mod drop pools such that the only COMs which drop are for characters who are actually playing the game.
 For a singleplayer game, that means you'll only ever get COMs for your one character, for instance.

 ### TPS Skinpool Reassignments

+*(Included in TPS UCP 2.2 in the base patch - no need to use this one separately if you're already using TPS UCP 2.2!)*

 This mod serves the same purpose as BL2 UCP's "`Loot Pool & Drop Changes -> Skinpool Fixes (Don't uncheck this)`" section, but for TPS.
 Specifically, it